-Nick Saban is a 6-time National Championship winning football coach.
-In order, he’s served as head coach at Alabama, LSU, Michigan State, and Toledo.
+Nick Saban is a 7-time National Championship winning football coach.
+He’s served as head coach at Alabama, LSU, Michigan State, and Toledo.

 Above everything else he preaches, Saban strives to instill an attitude of physical and psychological dominance in his athletes and program as a whole.

-Here are some examples of how Nick Saban emphasizes dominating the opponent:
+Here are some Nick Saban quotes that emphasize dominating your opponent:

 Consistency & Work Ethic

-None of Nick Saban’s accomplishments are the result of chance.
+None of Nick Saban’s accomplishments have come by chance.
 He is open about the amount of work and sacrifices it takes to succeed as a college football coach.

 While this isn’t surprising, his detailed explanation of how he prepares for an opponent might be a wakeup call to those that talk a big game.